 This is a good option for folks who already have a pickup installed and don’t want to mess around with putting another screw hole in their ‘ukulele.
 Some people, depending on body type, find this strap style more comfortable than the traditional two-button guitar strap.

-The two above styles need strap buttons of some sort to hold to the strap.
-If you have some handy skills and are willing to take a drill to into your ‘ukulele, you should be able to install them yourself.
+The two above styles need strap buttons of some sort to hold the strap onto the ‘ukulele.
+If you have some basic handy skills and are willing to take a drill to your ‘ukulele, you should be able to install them yourself.
 A quick Google search will pull up plenty of instructions.
 Just be sure to drill a pilot hole so you don’t crack the wood when you put the screw in.

 Folk-Guitar-Style ‘Ukulele Strap: